geoadmin/suite-fida/fida-web/README.md

 Noteworthy packages:

 - [Bootstrap 4](https://getbootstrap.com/) - UI components
-- [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) set up like this [Example](https://github.com/Esri/angular-cli-esri-map/tree/arcgis-webpack-angular) - Map and general GIS functionality
+- [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) set up with ES modules (beta)

 Note: all commands are meant to be run in `/fida-web`.